Help with a Chemistry Course

 There are all kinds of online resources available.
 The staff at the EMU library have compiled a brief list of frequently used chemistry resources and they can be found among EMU Library's Research Guides.
 There is a similar list of biochemistry resources and other subjects can also be found on the Research Guides home page.

-To request a course override, (eg. prerequisite, corequisite, course cap), you should first email the instructor of the course for which you want the override.
+To request a course override, (eg. prerequisite or course cap), you should first email the instructor of the course for which you want the override.
 Be sure to include your name and E-number within the message.
-You can also send an email to the general advising address: [email protected].
+If no instructor is assigned for the course or you do not get a response within a few business days, you can also send an email to the general advising address: [email protected].

 Established in 1910, he EMU Chemistry Club is the oldest, continuously active student club on the EMU campus.
 Meetings are in 542 Mark Jefferson and meeting notices are posted around the department.
 You don't need to be a chemistry major to join—anyone interested in chemistry is welcome.